DaQuirm/the-cat-and-the-lamp/all-sums-and-foldm.md

 The function we'd like to apply to `[0, 1]` is `\a' -> foldM f a' bs`.
 But _how_ is it applied?
 If you leaf through the source code a bit, you'll discover that it `mapcat`s the array!

-So, binding an array with a function means applying this (array-producing) function and concatenating the results!
+So, binding an array with a function means applying this (array-producing) function to every item in the array and concatenating the results!

 _But that means that foldM is called twice, for 0 and 1, with the remaining numbers_.